ocochard/cmonit/docs/api.md

 ### Error Response Format

-Most errors return a simple HTTP status code.
+Most errors return only an HTTP status code.
 For some endpoints, a JSON error message may be included:

 ```json
 {